Hardware

 $ vivado -mode gui arty_a7_35t/opentrng_arty_a7_35t.xpr

-After runing Vivado’s Synthesis, Implementation and Bitstream generation you will be able to program your target with the help of the Hardware Manager.
+After runing Vivado’s Synthesis, Implementation and Bitstream generation, the target can be programmed using the Hardware Manager.

 Design configurations

-Some part of the design is generated with scripts (eg. register map) or configured with script (such as for digital noise).
+Some part of the design are generated using scripts (eg. register map) or configured via scripts (such as for digital noise).

 Register map configuration

-The PTRNG block exposes several configuration, status and data registers as ports of the entity.
-These registers are wrapped into a register map, that allows to access the registers from the PC with simple read and write operations.
-All the code (target side and PC side) is generated with Corsair, taking as input the registers.yml configuration file located in hardware/config/registers.
+The PTRNG block exposes several configuration, status, and data registers as ports of the entity.
+These registers are organized into a register map, enabling simple read and write operations to access them from the PC.
+All the code, both target-side and PC-side, is generated using Corsair, with the registers.yml configuration file located in hardware/config/registers as input.

-The register map specification is available here in the PTRNG repository.
+The register map specification can be found here in the PTRNG repository.

 Digital noise configuration

-The digitalnoise entity described in the file digitalnoise.vhd necessitate to be configured.
+The digitalnoise entity, described in the file digitalnoise.vhd, requires configuration.
 On the supported targets, this entity comes with a default configuration.

-• the settings.vhd VHDL packages which describes the size and the number of ring-oscillators and also defines the type of sampling architecture,
+• The settings.vhd VHDL package, which defines the size and number of ring oscillators, as well as the type of sampling architecture.

-• the constraints.xdc (for Xilinx) that describes the physical constraints for ring-oscillator place and route.
+• The constraints.xdc file (for Xilinx), which specifies the physical constraints for the place and route of the ring oscillators.

-The script generate.py is located in hardware/config/digitalnoise, and is usable with these parameters:
+The generate.py script, located in hardware/config/digitalnoise, can be used with the following parameters:

 options: